-A fourth-time DUI or DWAI offense in Colorado is a class 4 felony.
-It carries two to six years in prison.
-But the court may grant probation with 3 months in jail.
-All the defendant’s previous DUI convictions count as priors even if they occurred out of state.
+A fourth-time DUI or DWAI offense in Colorado is treated as a class 4 felony.
+The penalty is two to six years in prison.
+But the court has the discretion to grant probation with 3 months in jail.
+All a motorist’s previous DUI convictions count as priors, even if they occurred out of state.

 The statute CRS 42-4-1301 states that “Driving under the influence [or with ability impaired] … is a class 4 felony if the violation occurred after three or more prior convictions, arising out of separate and distinct criminal episodes, for DUI, DUI per se, or DWAI; vehicular homicide (18-3-106 C.R.S); vehicular assault (18-3-205 C.R.S); or any combination thereof.”